Brent crude stabilizes near $50 a barrel

-LONDON Oil prices flirted with both positive and negative territory on Tuesday, hovering around $50 a barrel on tentative signs that a persistent rise in U.S. crude production may be slowing.
+LONDON (Reuters) - Oil prices flirted with both positive and negative territory on Tuesday, hovering around $50 a barrel on tentative signs that a persistent rise in U.S. crude production may be slowing.

 The international benchmark LCOc1 settled down 7 cents at $49.61 per barrel.
 U.S. West Texas Intermediate (WTI) crude futures CLc1 were trading up 1 cent at $47.08 a barrel.